kubevirt/user-guide/docs/operations/live_migration.md

 definitely the strategy to go with.

-However, on some cases migrations might not converge easily, that is, by the time the chunk of source VM state would be received by the source VM, it would already be mutated by the source VM (which is the VM the guest executes on).
+However, on some cases migrations might not converge easily, that is, by the time the chunk of source VM state would be received by the target VM, it would already be mutated by the source VM (which is the VM the guest executes on).
 There are many reasons for migrations to fail converging, such as a high dirty-rate or low resources like network bandwidth and CPU.
 On such scenarios, see the following alternative strategies below.